Rushikesh-me/quizmuse/README.md

 # Pdf QuizMuse

 A modern AI-powered PDF chatbot application that allows users to upload PDF documents, ask questions about their content, and generate interactive quizzes.
-Built with Next.js, LangGraph, and a beautiful minimalistic UI inspired by ChatGPT and Grok.
+Built with Next.js, LangGraph, and a minimalistic UI.

 🌐 **Live Demo**: [https://quizmuse.rushikesh.space/](https://quizmuse.rushikesh.space/)